camiloengineer/camiloengineer/README.md

 I am an expert in React with Redux, Angular, and other frameworks, implementing Microfrontend architectures and performing Server Side Rendering.
 I work with libraries like Tailwind, Bootstrap, and Material, and I use PostCSS and Sass.

 ### Backend
-I build APIs in Node.js and Go.
+I build APIs in Node.js.
 I know SQL and NoSQL databases, like PostgreSQL, Oracle, Mongo, and Redis.
 I have experience in orchestrating Microservices, CQRS, Pub/Sub, Swagger, Graphql, and authentication with OAuth.

 ### Cloud Services
 I work in multi-cloud and hybrid environments.
 I have experience in AWS, GCP, and Azure.
 I master IaaS, FaaS, DBaaS, PaaS, and SaaS.
 I perform deployments in Docker, Kubernetes, and Serverless.
 I build CI/CD Pipelines with stages and environments.